AlibabaCloudDocs/ga/intl.en-US/Best practices/Accelerate domain names hosted outside mainland China..md

 ## Step 6: Create a GA instance

-Each GA instance is an acceleration service running on a global scale.

-Follow steps below to purchase a GA instance.

 1. Log on to the [Global Accelerator console](https://ga.console.aliyun.com/list).

 2. On the **Instances** page, click **Create Instance**.

-3. On the buy page, set the required parameters, and click **Buy Now**.
+3. On the buy page, set the following parameters, click **Buy Now**, and then complete the payment.

-    1. Select an instance specification.
-Select **Medium Ⅰ** in this topic.
+    1. Select a specification for the GA instance. **Medium Ⅰ** is selected in this example.

         GA supports the following types of instance specifications: Small I, Small II, Small III, Medium I, Medium II, and Medium III.
 The acceleration performance can vary based on the instance specification.